brilee/MuGo/README.md

 Play against MuGo
 -----------------
 MuGo uses the GTP protocol, and you can use any gtp-compliant program with it.
-To invoke the raw policy network, use
+A pretrained model is included under saved_models.
+To invoke the raw policy network via GTP protocol, use
 ```
-python main.py gtp policy --read-file=/tmp/savedmodel
+python main.py gtp policy --read-file=saved_models/20170718
 ```

 To invoke the MCTS-integrated version of the policy network, use